Murders of Dean and Tina Clouse: Disappearance of Holly Marie Clouse

 After Dean and Tina's bodies were identified, the investigation's primary focus turned to finding their missing daughter.
-No baby’s body was discovered with or near the couple’s remains, and no baby doe cases that fit Holly Marie’s circumstances had ever surfaced.
-It is reported that when Peacock delivered news of the findings to the Clouse family, Debbie Brooks asked if the investigators had found the baby, to which Peacock responded, “What baby?”.
+No baby’s body was discovered with or near the couple’s remains, and no baby Doe cases that fit Holly Marie’s circumstances had ever surfaced.
+It is reported that when Peacock delivered news of the findings to the Clouse family, Debbie Brooks asked if the investigators had found the baby, to which Peacock responded, “What baby?”

 Several theories about Holly Marie’s whereabouts were put forward, including theories that her small body had been carried away by scavenging animals, or that investigators missed her at the scene.
 Another increasingly popular theory was that the baby had been kidnapped by the killers, which became the general consensus after Holly Marie was recovered alive.
 It is now known that Holly Marie was left at a church in Arizona shortly after her parents’ murders, and that she was left by two white-robed and barefoot women claiming to be a part of a nomadic religious group.

-Allison Peacock and her organization Family History Detectives along with the Clouse family continued to search for Holly Marie.
-Peacock and FHD launched the Hope For Holly DNA Project as part of their efforts.
+Allison Peacock and her organization FHD Forensics, along with the Clouse and Linn families continued to search for Holly Marie.
+Peacock launched the Hope For Holly DNA Project as part of their efforts.
 Information on Holly’s case was released to the public, including that her last known whereabouts were Lewisville, Texas.
 An age progression image made by the National Center for Missing and Exploited Children was also made to be distributed to the press, and several family members submitted DNA samples to genealogy websites such as Ancestry.com in hopes of matching with Holly Marie.
 Several women from across the country wrote to Peacock that they might be Holly, and Peacock tested and ruled out several women who fit the circumstances but were hesitant to work with law enforcement.